mdiamond/mss/README.md

 # synth
-A very basic synthesizer, for learning
+A very basic modular synthesizer for learning.